Bitcoin 2 Masternode Setup Guide

 Generate a private key there and download the file when asked and follow the instructions on their website about how to connect to your new node.

 in the EC2 management console, ensure you've created and associated an elastic IP with your instance.

 You can then use that elastic IP address to connect to the node.

-1 GB of RAM means you need to set up swapping by executing the following commands on your AWS instance (using Putty for example):
+Usually swapping has not been setup on new Linux nodes, so you need to set up swapping by executing the following commands on your masternode.
+(Using Putty for example):

 sudo chmod 600 /swapfile

 echo /swapfile none swap defaults 0 0 | sudo tee -a /etc/fstab